meghamsh738/qPCR-analysis-app/README.md

 ## Tips
 - Paste data exactly as exported; the app trims whitespace, harmonises case, and interprets common "NA"/"Undetermined" tokens automatically.
 - Keep at least two standard levels with known concentrations per gene to enable curve fitting.
-- When experimenting, load `mock_wells.csv`, copy its contents, and paste them into Step 0 to see the full workflow.
+- When experimenting, use the **Example** input source to load `sample-data/qpcr_example.csv` (includes standards and samples).
-- A small sample dataset is also in `sample-data/qpcr_example.csv` if you prefer to upload a file instead of pasting.
+- If you only want replicate QC (no standards), `mock_wells.csv` is a minimal wells table you can paste/upload.

 ## How calculations are done
 1) **Clean & outliers** – ΔCq per gene/label is median‐based; wells with ΔCq above the sidebar threshold are flagged.
 If a well is unchecked, its Cq becomes NaN.